pjreddie/darknet/README.md

 # Darknet #
 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

+**Discord** invite link for for communication and questions: https://discord.gg/zSq8rtW

 ## YOLOv4:

 * **paper:** https://arxiv.org/abs/2004.10934